 In conventional reels, we see either lever or star drag.
 Lever drags are generally considered to be better for experienced anglers because you can adjust them fast.
 However, in lever drags you can accidentally hit the lever and change its position.
 Plus, lever drugs are more expensive than star drags.

-Star drags are difficult to adjust and it is virtually impossible to move them out of its adjusted position by mistake.
+Star drags are difficult to adjust and it is virtually impossible to move them out of their adjusted position by mistake.
 Also, star drags don’t need your constant attention.

 Frequently Asked Questions